 Approach

 Tenderers should describe their approach to the programme and their experience of conducting similar programmes, describing each phase and their experience of similar programmes.

+Tenderers should note that the phase timelines in Section 3 reflect an indicative sequence assuming part-time engagement from both MSP and AsIAm project resources with some overlap between phases.
+Proposed timelines that are significantly more demanding on AsIAm’s resources than this assumption will attract lower scores.

 Project Plan